aaaidan/tabtree/README.md

 # tabtree
-Converts tabbed trees into JSON trees.
-Tabbed trees are easier to create and maintain, but JSON trees are needed for some software, such as many d3.js visualisations.
+Simple utility to convert tabbed trees into JSON trees.
+Tabbed trees are a great way to create and maintain tree data, but JSON trees are needed for some software, such as many d3.js visualisations.

+I published this repo because I was sick of writing it from scratch.
+It's only a small amount of code, but deceptively fiddly to get working.

 ## Usage